Register a death

 You will also be given a white form for social security.

 Both the green form and the white form are free.

-You might need to buy a copy of the death certificate from the registry office for:
+You might need to buy a copy of the death certificate (there is a reduced fee on the day you register) from the registry office for:

 - Probate or letters of administration